yelirkram/Troop-255-Programming-MB/README.md

 The files can be found [in the code folder](code).

 Download the three files.
 They will have extensions of .py, .java, and .r.
 Save these to a folder on your computer.

+## Open Visual Studio Code and Project Files
+1. Launch Visual Studio Code (VSCode) on your computer.
+2. Go to File > Open and choose the Project1.py file.
+3. Go to File > Open and choose the Project2.java file.
+4. Go to File > Open and choose the Project3.r file.

 # Additional Resources
 Do you want to learn more about programming?
 Here are some resources to continue your path to becomming an expert coder.